 State of Agent Discovery

-104,504+ agents across 14+ registries.
-9+ competing discovery protocols.
+104,504+ agents across 17+ registries.
+11+ competing discovery protocols.
 Zero interoperability.
 The “DNS of agents” does not exist yet.

 The Fragmentation Problem

 Each registry uses different schemas, different APIs, different submission processes.
 An agent listed on Glama.ai is invisible to PulseMCP.
 An agent with an A2A Agent Card cannot be found by an MCP client.
 An agents.txt file is not readable by the Agent Name Service.
+Cisco's ARDP draft and Solo.io's ANS propose competing solutions at the IETF level.

 The web solved this with DNS in the 1980s.
 Email solved it with MX records.
 The agent ecosystem in 2026 is where the web was before DNS — a collection of isolated directories with no shared namespace.

-Agent Registries & Directories(14 tracked)
+Agent Registries & Directories(17 tracked)

 Where agents are listed today.
 Sorted by ecosystem size.